-Life-saving aid set to be distributed in the worst hit parts of Indonesia
+Life-saving aid to be distributed in Indonesia

 02 Oct 2018 by Gabriel Thomas, News Media Advisor

-Life-saving aid set to be distributed in the worst hit parts of Indonesia
+Life-saving aid to be distributed in Indonesia

 World Vision in Indonesia is preparing to bring aid to some of the millions who have been affected by the devastating earthquake and tsunami.